ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 * [[Kirk Sturtz]], _Categorical Probability Theory_, $[$[arXiv:1406.6030](http://arxiv.org/abs/1406.6030)$]$

 views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
-(A more satisfactory description of probability measures arises from recognizing the need for viewing them as weakly-averaging countably affine maps, rather than just finite affine maps, as discussed in that article.)
+A more satisfactory description of probability measures arises from recognizing the need for viewing them as weakly-averaging countably affine maps, obtained by double dualizing into $[0,\infty]$, then yields the characterization of $\mathcal{G}$-algebras summarized above, which is from the article

+* [[Kirk Sturtz]], _A factorization of the Giry monad on standard Borel spaces using $[0,\infty]$-generalized points_, $[$[arXiv:2409.14861](https://arxiv.org/abs/2409.14861)$]$

-Some corrections from an earlier version of that article, were pointed out in
+Some corrections from an earlier version of the Categorical Probability Theory article, were pointed out in

 * {#Avery14} [[Tom Avery]], _Codensity and the Giry monad_, Journal of Pure and Applied Algebra **220** 3 (2016) 1229-1251 &lbrack;[arXiv:1410.4432](https://arxiv.org/abs/1410.4432), [doi:10.1016/j.jpaa.2015.08.017](https://doi.org/10.1016/j.jpaa.2015.08.017)&rbrack;